munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 Explanation for the code above:
 - Above, I've imported reduce from the functools module so that I can later use the reduce function.
 - I've created a variable called numbers and stored a list in it.
-- I've also created a function, sum_up, which sums up two inputs.
+- I've also created a function, sum_up, which sums up the two inputs passed to the function.
 - I've passed sum_up and numbers to a reduce function and stored the result in the variable result.
 - The value stored in result is printed to the console using the print function.